 They’ll provide you with a map of the island with the scenic golf cart route highlighted, so you can just follow that.
 (You will likely not have cell service, so don’t rely on your Google Maps to work!).
 Following the scenic golf cart path will take you a little over an hour to complete.
 You will drive through the cute town and up around the hills for some amazing views.

-The route will also pass by the Wrigley Memorial and Botanic Gardens, in memory of William Wrigley- the founder of Wrigley chewing gum- but also a notable legacy around Catalina Island for bringing many improvements to the area.
+The route will also pass by the Wrigley Memorial and Botanic Gardens, in memory of William Wrigley- the founder of Wrigley chewing gum.
+He is a notable legacy around Catalina Island for bringing many improvements to the area.
 The ticket to enter the gardens is $8.
-I didn’t go in, since we had a lot of things on the itinerary for our day trip, but if you are interested in botanic gardens, a stop would be worthwhile.
+We didn’t go in since we had a lot of things on the itinerary for our Catalina day trip, but if you are interested in botanic gardens, check it out!

 Another stop along the scenic golf cart route is the Catalina Chimes Tower.
-You’ll pass by this towards the end of your drive, near the Casino building area of island.
-(Also, FYI- the Casino building is the iconic, round building on the island, however it is not an actual casino.
+You’ll pass by this towards the end of your drive, near the Casino building area of island. (the Casino building is the iconic, round building on the island, however it is not an actual casino.
 It is used as a movie theatre, ballroom, and event space!)

 2. Eat Lunch in Town